What Are the Best Winter Cocktails to Make at Your Home Bar?

 Recipe: 45ml bourbon, 30ml sweet vermouth, 30ml Campari.
 Stirred with ice, strained, orange peel garnish.

 The bourbon's vanilla and caramel notes meld with the herbal bitterness of Campari and the richness of vermouth to create something complex and deeply satisfying.
-It is a sophisticated alternative for anyone who finds the Negroni too bracing.
+It is a sophisticated alternative for anyone who finds the Negroni too bracing in winter.

 Stocking Your Winter Bar